eu2026/yogis/content/meetingnotes/_index.md

 next: first-meeting
 ---

-Here we will keep all the meeting notes
+For both practical reasons and transparency, we will keep all the meeting notes here.